projnanda/projnanda/faq_nanda.md

 ## What is Project NANDA?

 Project NANDA is building the foundational infrastructure for an Internet of AI Agents i.e. the system where trillions of AI agents can collaborate, communicate, and transact across organizational boundaries.
-Created at MIT, NANDA provides the "quilt" of registries, protocols, and tools needed to enable this decentralized, protocol-neutral ecosystem.
+Created at MIT, NANDA provides the index, protocols, and tools needed to enable this decentralized, protocol-neutral ecosystem.

 NANDA addresses the core challenge: how can billions of AI agents discover each other, verify capabilities, and coordinate tasks without creating bottlenecks or security vulnerabilities.
-The project develops both the technical infrastructure (registries, protocols, SDKs) and the governance frameworks needed for a responsible, open Internet of Agents.
+The project develops both the technical infrastructure (index, protocols, SDKs) and the governance frameworks needed for a responsible, open Internet of Agents.

 ## Development Stages